fbpx

 Spiritual Care:

-Mostly End of Life Care deals with the physical, emotional, spiritual behavior of the patients.
+Mostly End of Life Care deals with the physical, emotional, and spiritual behaviour of the patients.
 Here spiritual care is carried by the whole team with the specialist practitioners.

-• Proper, skillful, and effective communication between the caregiver and the patients.
+• Proper, skilful, and effective communication between the caregiver and the patients.

 • Manage the pain and symptoms of the particular disease.